 Using a generic term like "issue reporting" also does not limit the scope to simply safety or security.

 The term "issue reporting" can be extended for other risk management systems that have been adopted by the aviation industry.

 Safety Reporting Forms Not Just for Safety

 Safety reporting forms for hazards (accidents, incidents, irregularities) need not be limited to only aviation safety-related issues.
 Modern aviation SMS encourage employees, customers, and other stakeholders to report issues related to:

 - Quality (customer service);

 Pure, homogeneous management systems are designed to manage one of these types of issues.

 The most efficient aviation service providers have recognized considerable benefits by extending one management system to accommodate issues that would normally exceed their original scope.
-For example, we commonly see airlines and airports use flexible safety management system (SMS) software to manage their quality management systems (QMS).
+For example, within the past few years, we see aviation service providers use flexible SMS database software to manage their quality management systems (QMS).

 Integrated Management Systems Require Generic Reporting Forms

 Safety managers can positively influence other operational department heads when you share "your secret risk management sauce" that you use with the aviation SMS.
 We see the younger generation of safety professionals adopting SMS processes in other areas of the company.
 This has several benefits, including: